dcutting/strut/README.md

       3
     namespace:
       Specs
+    output:
+      pretty

 The `runner` property is a command that runs the Slim server and attaches to your system under test.
 Strut will automatically run this for you, and kill it when the tests complete.
 This is an optional parameter.
 If omitted, Strut will still attempt to connect to the provided host and port, but you will need to manually ensure the Slim server is running.

+You can have "pretty" output (similar to default Cucumber output), or "junit" XML output.

 ## Development